BurnOutTrader/fund-forge/README.md

 ## Announcements
 - 24/10/2024: The folder and file structure was changed, The historical data has not changed, you can just move the historical data you have already downloaded to `ff_data_server/data/historical` and it will work as before.
 This was done to make set up easier for new users.
+- 31/10/2024: Oanda Brokerage and Datavendor was added, Oanda has historical data available, see the [Oanda Setup](ff_data_server/src/oanda_api/OANDA_SETUP.md) to download data.
+Oanda Live trading has not been tested, backtesting with Oanda might not work until I have tested (I am downloading the data now)
+- 31/10/2024: Rithmic Live trading works but Rithmic Historical Data function is not complete and will be finished soon, I am currently working on the historical data functions for Rithmic.
+- 31/10/2024: Bitget Api Is not functional in any way and any use of Bitget will crash.
+I will work on this last.
+- 31/10/2024: The server will soon be upgraded to automatically keep your historical data up to date, for fast live strategy warm up and backtesting.
+The download print lines will be replaced with progress bars.

 ### Initial Setup
 1. Install [rust](https://www.rust-lang.org/tools/install).